jhosler0793/Arguement-Parser/README.md

 **Example:**
 Inside of the PizzaOrder demo is an argument parser with 6 different arguments.
 When the demo is ran it will check to see if any of the arguments contain '-h' or '--help'.
 If it does, then the help will override any other functionality in the program.
+*Result when -h or -help is in the given values*
 ![alt text](http://i.imgur.com/bgeu7DU.png "A command line interface showing how the help command will display information)

 ###3.)
 Named Arguments###